Man, Woman, and Fire

 The strength of a wife or woman is in how she expresses the praises of both Adonai and her man.
 With words women reveal the will and Word of God to their husband and children.
 Words can encourage, inspire greatness, and motivate others.
 Words can bind up wounds and brokenness.
 Words can uncover the heart of a matter or situation.
-Women are far more relational than men.
-Our lives focus and center around our family and friends and to maintain these relationships we use our words in person, on the phone, and through social media.
-There’s a reason women are known for “talking”.
+Women are far more relational than men by divine design.
+Their lives focus and center around their family and friends, and to maintain these relationships they use words in person, on the phone, and through social media.
+There’s a reason women are known for “talking.”

-But like our counterpart, the ish, it is also our greatest test.
-I once heard someone say that our greatest trials and tests are in our strengths, not our weaknesses.
+But like their counterpart, the ish, it is also their greatest test.
 The Refiner’s fire isn’t fun, but it is better to suffer for the sake of righteousness than for the sake of unrighteousness.

 Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you.
 But rejoice insofar as you share Christ’s sufferings, that you may also rejoice and be glad when his glory is revealed.
 (1 Pet.
 4:12-13 ESV)

 I wonder how many of these “fiery trials” occurs within marriages?
 I suspect a great deal.
-And ladies, how often is our strength (our mouth) the reason for our troubles?
-Dr. Alewine says that women have trouble with “delivery”.
+And ladies, how often is your strength (mouth) the reason for your troubles?
+Dr. Alewine says that women have trouble with “delivery.”
 She intends the pun because it encompasses childbirth and delivering a message.
 How we say things, the way it comes off of our lips, MATTERS.

 We need some water on aisle 9!
 The good news is that all this destruction can be redeemed.
 Perhaps, a giant sequoia will grow from the ashes.
 But of course, the better path is to allow the seeds to sprout after a gentle rain.
 My prayer is that we LEARN the difference and choose to be a breath of shalom.
 (By the way, the breath can be another symbol for the Holy Spirit, the ideal role model for the female.
 See Part V for more detail.)